 Aiken Golf Club - While hardly a resort experience, Legends Grill holds a treasure trove of the club's historic past.
 Originally part of the long-ago Highland Park Hotel, the course hosted such famous players as Chick Evans, the Turnesa brothers, Babe Zaharias, May Dunn and Patty Berg, and displays an array of black-and-white photos of each.
 The course also was site of the movie "Who's Your Caddy?" and has posters to prove it.
 Food (burgers, barbecue) is simple but excellent.

 Pine Lakes, Myrtle Beach - The Grand Strand's oldest golf course has a classic two-story clubhouse designed by architect Robert White and was site of the founding of Sports Illustrated.
 Check framed photos of that event, then visit the Myrtle Beach Golf Hall of Fame, located off the back porch.
 It's a great place to unwind and reminisce.

-* Barefoot Resort – The gathering place for players of all four resort courses, Putter's Pub at Barefoot Resort offers plenty of seating, big-screen TVs to catch up on the day's sports results, an excellent restaurant with great food and a view of the Fazio course's 18th green.
+Barefoot Resort, Myrtle Beach - The gathering place for players of all four resort courses, Putter's Pub at Barefoot Resort offers plenty of seating, big-screen TVs to catch up on the day's sports results, an excellent restaurant with great food and a view of the Fazio course's 18th green.

-*Pawleys Plantation – Both the Sawgrass Room and the Palmetto Pub, with full restaurant and bar services, overlook the 18th green of the Jack Nicklaus-designed course.
+Pawleys Plantation Golf & Country Club - Both the Sawgrass Room and the Palmetto Pub, with full restaurant and bar services, overlook the 18th green of the Jack Nicklaus-designed course.
 The outside veranda is perfect on warm evenings for watching players finish their rounds.